 Since ERISA is a federal law, any legal disputes that are filed pursuant to an ERISA policy must be litigated (and if necessary, tried) in the federal court system.
 Federal court litigation is complicated, and if your ERISA case is in federal court, it is vitally important that you have experienced legal representation by your side throughout the entire process.

-The experienced ERISA lawyers at the Law Offices of J. Price McNamara are ready to assist you with litigating your ERISA case in the federal court system.
+The experienced ERISA lawyers at the J. Price McNamara ERISA Insurance Claim Attorney are ready to assist you with litigating your ERISA case in the federal court system.
 If it becomes necessary to do so, we welcome the opportunity to take your case to trial.
 Please contact us today for more information and to schedule a free case evaluation and legal consultation.

 Does ERISA Cover Your Insurance Policy?